haosheng00/SC1015-Mini-Project/README.md

 - https://www.analyticsvidhya.com/blog/2021/06/understanding-random-forest/#:~:text=Random%20forest%20is%20a%20Supervised,average%20in%20case%20of%20regression.

-## *Special Thanks to our Teaching Assistant Dr Sun Chenyu for your guidance all along and Professor Sourav Sen Gupta and Professor Bo An for teaching of the relevant knowledge.*
+## *Special Thanks to our Teaching Assistant Sun Chenyu for your guidance throughout the project and Course Instructors Associate Professor Bo An and Dr Sourav Sen Gupta for teaching the relevant content.*